adjust/ios_sdk/doc/english/web_views.md

 ### <a id="session-partner-parameters"></a>Session partner parameters

-In the same way that there is [session callback parameters](#session-callback-parameters) that are sent every in event or session of the adjust SDK, there is also session partner parameters.
+In the same way that there is [session callback parameters](#session-callback-parameters) that are sent every in event or session of the Adjust SDK, there is also session partner parameters.

-These will be transmitted to network partners, for the integrations that have been activated in your adjust [dashboard].
+These will be transmitted to network partners, for the integrations that have been activated in your Adjust [dashboard].

 The session partner parameters have a similar interface to the event partner parameters.
 Instead of adding the key and it's value to an event, it's added through a call to `Adjust` method `addSessionPartnerParameter:value:`: